swiftlang/swiftly/Documentation/SwiftlyDocs.docc/swiftly-cli-reference.md

 If the toolchain that is installed has extra post installation steps, they will be written to this file as commands that can be run after the installation.

+**--progress-file=\<progress-file\>:**

+*A file path where progress information will be written in JSONL format*

+Progress information will be appended to this file as JSON objects, one per line.
+Each progress entry contains timestamp, progress percentage, and a descriptive message.
+The file must be writable, else an error will be thrown.

 **--assume-yes:**